-An irregular floor will ring alarm bells, rolling a ball on the floor will indicate if your floor is level or whether re levelling is required.
+An irregular floor will ring alarm bells, rolling a ball on the floor will indicate if your floor is level or whether re-leveling is required.

-Twisting of a wall or bowing are things that may signal a issue or possibly in extreme instances impending collapse of a wall
+Twisting of a wall or bowing are things that may signal an issue or possibly in extreme instances impending collapse of a wall

 You need to treat it with urgency since it can pose a considerable threat to your family’s security.

 There are several choices for fixing wall cracks.
 It is relatively simple to conceal wall cracks if they’re hairline fractures.
 Minor cracking that’s purely decorative can be sealed or repaired with paint and filler.

 But if your wall fractures are brought on by an inherent structural flaw then rectification could be more expensive, inconvenient and time-consuming.

 Repair possibilities for important wall cracks demand to get a specialist appraisal of the root reason for the fracture to be addressed.
 The repair procedure may include: